Modernising universal telecommunications services

 The extension of the universal services framework to include mobile coverage is possible as recent technological advancements have enabled LEOSats to provide telephony as well as broadband services.

-LEOSats can deliver D2D cellular network connectivity as they can be set up to work as mobile base stations that can connect directly with modern mobile devices on the ground, including in remote areas.
+LEOSats can deliver D2D connectivity directly with modern mobile devices on the ground, including in remote areas.
+This can be performed through different ways depending on aspects such as spectrum and the design of the LEOSat constellation.
 In time D2D will be able to fill some of the gaps in phone coverage in remote and sparsely populated areas.

 For further information, read the Minister's media release on UOMO.